wexample/wex/README.md

 A single command to execute your bash scripts, and a pattern to write it.

-Join our community, support us, and find a job at https://wexample.com 🤝❤️👨‍💻
+Join our community, support us, and find work at https://wexample.com 🤝❤️👨‍💻

 ## Install